-What is the First Offender Program?
+What is the Deferred Prosecution Program?

-The requirements may include completing community service hours, obtaining a high school diploma or G.E.D., completing counseling, writing a letter of apology to the victim, paying restitution to the victim, and paying fees to the First Offender Program.
-Upon successful completion of the First Offender Program, the State’s Attorney’s Office agrees to dismiss the pending charge(s) against the defendant.
-If the defendant fails to successfully complete the First Offender Program, the defendant will be terminated from the program and the case will be returned to court for prosecution.
+The Deferred Prosecution Program is designed for less serious misdemeanor and felony offenders who have the opportunity to keep a conviction from being permanently entered on their record.
+The defendant must complete an intake interview with the program coordinator, meet with and be approved by a panel of citizens from the community, and if accepted, complete the requirements placed upon them by the State’s Attorney’s Office.
+The requirements may include completing community service hours, obtaining a high school diploma or G.E.D., completing counseling or substance abuse treatment, working to obtain employment, writing a letter of apology to the victim, paying restitution to the victim, and paying fees to the Deferred Prosecution Program.
+Upon successful completion of the Deferred Prosecution Program, the State’s Attorney’s Office agrees to dismiss the pending charge(s) against the defendant.
+If the defendant fails to successfully complete the Deferred Prosecution Program, the defendant will be terminated from the program and the case will be returned to court for prosecution.

-First Offender Program Application Process
+Deferred Prosecution Program Application Process

-At the conclusion of the intake interview, the Coordinator will schedule a date for the defendant to appear before the First Offender Citizens’ Panel.
-The defendant will have to explain the offense(s) he or she is charged with and accept responsibility for his or her actions.
-The panel will then make a recommendation to the State's Attorney about the defendant’s acceptance into the program.
+At the conclusion of the intake interview, the coordinator will schedule a date for the defendant to appear before the Deferred Prosecution Citizens’ Panel.
+The defendant will explain the offense(s) he or she is charged with and accept responsibility for his or her actions.
+The panel will then make a recommendation about the defendant’s acceptance into the program.

 After the panel has made their recommendations, the file will be reviewed by an Assistant State’s Attorney and a decision will be made to approve or reject the recommendation of the panel.